According to Irina Petrosian, author of “Armenian Food: Fact, Fiction and Folklore” bagharj is defined as an ‘unleavened flatbread made without salt’.

 give an estimate of time and tell people when it smells great and looks golden, it’s done.
 Some people prefer it well done and almost brown while others like it pale.

 My sister puts cinnamon in the filling.
-My mother didn’t but aunt did sometimes.
+My mother didn’t use it but an aunt sometimes did.
 So cinnamon is an option.
+Also, my Baghaj comes out firm while my sister’s recipe comes out soft as she uses butter and Crisco in the dough.

 Tried this recipe?Let us know how it was!